Dairy Shorthorn cattle

 When used in beef production, the Shorthorn gain weight efficiently and are suitable for low-input systems.
 Animals finish quite early and the beef is well marbled (adding to the tenderness of the meat).
 Average carcass yields are around 60%.

 Cows reach around 800 kilos in weight, mature bulls around 990 kilos.
 Calves are usually relatively small (at around 38 kilos) and it is reported that over 97% of births require no assistance.
 Cows can breed again quickly while heifers usually reach puberty at under a year old.

 Shorthorn bulls are considered to be quieter than other breeds.
 They have high libidos and the breed has excellent fertility.
 The Shorthorn has the ability to cross well with virtually any breed.

-Shorthorn cattle for sale and much more
+Dairy Shorthorn cattle for sale and many other breeds

 To discuss your requirements, please contact our friendly team on 00353 87 257 6434.